 Still swamped with the travel bug, I wanted to travel as a way to celebrate me starting my PhD and thankfully my mates Theresa, Dayo and Affy were down for the cause.
-We managed to book a day trip one evening in July and luckily because it was only a day trip we didn’t have to worry about any extra baggage fees.
+We managed to book a day trip one evening in July with the help of Skyscanner and luckily because it was only a day trip we didn’t have to worry about any extra baggage fees.

 *Fast forward to September*